Friendly-Banana/languages-for-minecraft-mods/README.md

 # Languages for Minecraft mods
-This is a list of programming languages you can use to create Minecraft mods.
+This is a list of programming languages Minecraft mods have been written in.
+Most of them are just proofs of concept and not intented for serious mod development.

 ## JVM
 ### [Java](https://www.java.com/)